Top 10 Reasons Why Everybody Over 18 Should Have a Will

 2. Children

-Since it is already unexpected when a young person passes away, any children involved can be left orphaned.
-Children need to have guardians predetermined and a will is a correct and legal approach.
-Choose someone who you know will take the best care of your children, someone who would be happy to, not someone who would just be stuck with them.
+This can happen if one creates a will with a correct and legal approach.
+Choose someone who you know will take the best care of your children.
+Someone who would be happy to, not someone who would just be stuck with them.

 There may also be something you would want to leave to them in particular.
 Something that is special between the two of you, or even an heirloom that was given to you.